williaster/data-ui/packages/radial-chart/README.md

 ```

 ### Tooltips
 The easiest way to use tooltips out of the box is by passing a `renderTooltip` function to `<RadialChart />`.
-This function takes an object with the shape `{ event, datum }` as input and should return the inner contents of the tooltip (not the tooltip container!) as shown above.
+This function takes an object with the shape `{ event, datum, data, fraction }` as input and should return the inner contents of the tooltip (not the tooltip container!) as shown above.
 Under the covers this will wrap the `<RadialChart />` component in the exported `<WithTooltip />` HOC, which wraps the `svg` in a `<div />` and handles the positioning and rendering of an HTML-based tooltip with the contents returned by `renderTooltip()`.
 This tooltip is aware of the bounds of its container and should position itself "smartly".

 If you'd like more customizability over tooltip rendering you can do either of the following: